slutske22/leaflet-arrowheads/README.md

 ## Limitations

 Arrowheads sometimes look like they're in slightly the wrong orientation in areas of high curvature.
 This is because of the way leaflet-arrowheads chooses and interpolates the points that it uses to calculate bearings.
 This may be able to be improved.
 Feel free to contribute / open a PR.

+***New Bug / TODO:*** Applying option `frequency` or anything other than default occsionally renders the arrowheads *backwards* for polylines with many vertices, especially at lower zoom levels.
+This is likely also because of the interpolations.
+Either this is some new bug that arose, or I didn't notice it before.
+Need to fix this asap.